-Robots allow critical care physicians to be in two places at once.
+Robots are increasingly being used in hospitals to allow critical care physicians to be in two places at once.

 There are few people who need to be in two places at the same time more than physicians, and thanks to some remarkable robots known as remote presence (RP) devices doctors now have the ability.
 The robots are particularly useful for stroke patients where time is of the essence.
 They are designed to have video and sound transmitting capabilities so victims of stroke can have access to professional physician diagnoses 24/7 via teleconference.
 “The neuro-stroke robots allow me to diagnose and initiate treatment within those critical minutes [of stroke],” says Dr. Ignacio Carrillo-Nunez, a doctor who demonstrated one of the robots at St. Mary Medical Center of Long Beach, California.